jmolivas/gatsby-casper/src/content/google-spreadsheet-manage-content.md

 #### The plugin configuration

-We decided to use the [gatsby-source-google-spreadsheet](https://www.gatsbyjs.org/packages/gatsby-source-google-spreadsheet/) plugin.
+We decided to use the [gatsby\-source\-google\-spreadsheet](https://www.gatsbyjs.org/packages/gatsby-source-google-spreadsheet/) plugin\.

-This plugin allows you to source all data from a Google Spreadsheet into a GraphQL type for build-time consumption.
+This plugin allows you to source all data from a Google Spreadsheet into a GraphQL type for build\-time consumption.

-The plugin is based on the node-sheets package and the Google Sheets API V4, which allows for better value types and column names than many of the other Gatsby Google Sheets source plugins.
+The plugin is based on the node\-sheets package and the Google Sheets API V4, which allows for better value types and column names than many of the other Gatsby Google Sheets source plugins.

 Authentication shown in this example is using an api key you have created in the [google developers console](https://console.developers.google.com/).